Lockdown = Opportunity

 - Your Affiliate Marketing Game Plan

-We (VPL Soft & MaxProfitReviews) are in affiliate business with many of the vendors who's products we mention here and write reviews about, which means we could get a certain commission from them should you buy their product via our links.
+We are in affiliate business with many of the vendors who's products we mention here and write reviews about, which means we could get a certain commission from them should you buy their product via our links.
 We are however not connected to them in any other way, nor we receive any special commissions for making good reviews.
 We try to hold our opinion fair and honest, giving you both the ups and downs where we see them.
-Nevertheless, everything written here is our own opinion and assessment of the possibilities that software provides.
+Everything written here is our own opinion and assessment of the possibilities that software provides.